tibs/what/readme.rst

                   works with -help text, etc)
   -h related      show some information on related programs that I ended up
                   not quite using
-  -h readme       outputs the content of the README.rst file

   -for <date>     set the date to be used for "today".
 Otherwise, today's
                   actual date is used.